This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I flat-out absolutely cannot bake.
 I’ve tried and tried.
 I am missing whatever gene is required to make perfect bread, dough, rolls or biscuits from scratch.
 So that’s why I have a bread machine.
 I’ve been using mine more and more lately, and one of the recipes I love to make in it is this bread machine pizza dough.

-This dough is soft and a bit sweet, but with a little heat too.
+This bread machine pizza dough is soft and a bit sweet, but with a little heat too.
 The bottom gets nice and crunchy while the top stays as soft as you can imagine.

 This recipe makes a large pizza.
 I usually cut the dough in half and make two medium sized pizzas, cooking them on my Weber Performer grill using a pizza stone.
 If you are cooking your pizza on a stone, make sure to lightly dust the stone with corn flour before placing the dough onto it.
 It prevents sticking and helps you get a nice crunchy crust.

 Bread Machine Pizza Dough

 - 1 teaspoon kosher salt

 - 1 teaspoon garlic minced

 - ¼ teaspoon paprika